AryanJassal/YouTubeClone/README.md

 Oh, and I should probably add this disclaimer: **Do not try this at home.
 Google may sue you.**

-## Known Issues
+## Notes

-I'm aware of these issues and I'm working on it!
-For a more comprehensive list (maybe?) view the changelog.
+I'm aware of these *gotcha*'s, and you should be too.

-- [x] Favicon not showing up in Google Chrome but it shows up in Firefox (Note that the favicon in Chrome will not be loaded for local servers as that's just how Chrome works.)
-- [ ] Fix the goddamn width of the entire *bleeping* categories container.
-- [ ] Make the goddamn scroll thingy working.
-- [ ] Fix the pixelated logo/image in chrome
-- [ ] Find a way to get no `font-size: bold` for fontawesome icons.
+- Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it will work well in other browsers.
+(Tested only in Firefox)